Plumsail/documents-docs/source/flow/how-tos/documents/fill-pdf-form.rst

 |fill-in-pdf-form-result|

 Our template and result document have to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Box